juhachmann/not_amazon_bookstore_api/README.md

   <a href="#install">Install</a> •
   <a href="#endpoints">Endpoints</a> •
   <a href="#credits">Credits</a> •
-  <a href="pt-BR.md">PORTUGUÊS</a>
+  <a href="pt-BR.md">PT-BR</a>
 </p>

 > This project is ideal if you need a ready-to-use api to start building your frontend projects.
-It may also be useful if you want a starting point to learn and play around with Spring Boot for building REST apis.
+It may also be useful if you want a starting point to learn and play around with Spring Boot.

+> Developed as a web services learning exercise (Curso Técnico em Desenvolvimento de Sistemas / Instituto Federal de Santa Catarina / 2023.1)

 ## Features